China's 20th Communist Party Congress: What you need to know

-Oct 18 (Reuters) - China's 20th Communist Party Congress began on Sunday, with Xi Jinping poised to clinch his third five-year stint in charge - a mandate that would secure him as the country's most powerful ruler since founding leader Mao Zedong.
+Oct 20 (Reuters) - China's 20th Communist Party Congress wraps up this weekend, with Xi Jinping poised to clinch his third five-year stint in charge - a mandate that would secure him as the country's most powerful ruler since founding leader Mao Zedong.

-* Little is known about who will be promoted into which key roles on the Politburo and its seven-member Standing Committee.
+* Little is known about who will be promoted into which key roles on the Politburo and its seven-member Standing Committee this weekend - although the number of women is likely to remain very small.
 Here are some of the leading contenders and some scenarios to look out for.

 Register now for FREE unlimited access to Reuters.com